bcgov/vc-authn-oidc/demo/README.md

 The application in this demo require you to have a mobile wallet installed on your mobile phone, and to have obtained a `Verified Email` credential from this [Email Verification Service](https://email-verification.vonx.io).

-You will also need to have Docker and ngrok installed and running.
+You will also need to have Docker installed and running.

-`vc-authn-oidc` depends on [von-network](https://github.com/bcgov/von-network): follow the instructions in the von-network readme to start one locally on your machine.
-Alternatively, a public ledger can be used by setting the `LEDGER_URL` environment variable.
-As an example, to use the BCovrin Test ledger: `LEDGER_URL=https://test.bcovrin.vonx.io`.
+:information_source: If you have publicly accessible endpoints for your agent and controller, you can skip starting ngrok and provide your endpoints when starting the components using the `NGROK_AGENT_URL` and `NGROK_CONTROLLER_URL` environment variables.

 ### Running the Apps